seesmof/Biblija-Kulisha/Plan.md

 - Maybe don't change any text here, instead use this stable formatted Bible version as a guide for translating the BSB

 - Capitalize GOD's Pronouns, use BSB for reference
-- Add “‘’” in direct speech, use BSB for reference
+- Add “‘’” in direct speech, use WEB for reference
 - Add more P tags, use WEB for reference
-- Add S tags for headings, use BSB for reference
 - Add Q tags for poetry
 - Add LI tags for lists
 - Move Psalm intros in D tag